FarsetLabs/farsetlabs.github.io/events/coderdojo.md

 Only those registered may attend, including mentors.
 For full details, see [Farset Labs' Child Protection Policy](/about/child_protection.html).
 At the lead mentors' discretion, the event space may be sealed off from the rest of the space.

+## Can I join as a mentor/volunteer?

+Yes!
+We always appreciate more hands on deck, but we do need to put people through a short induction/training programme first, so get in touch with us on [dojo@farsetlabs.org.uk](mailto:dojo@farsetlabs.org.uk) and we can add you to the next induction stream.

-##I can't make it, what can I do to help?
+## I can't make it, what can I do to help?

 If you can't make it to our Dojo, consider some of the other Dojos in Northern Ireland, like at [BMC in Belfast](https://zen.coderdojo.com/dojo/110), [Ballymena](https://zen.coderdojo.com/dojo/274), or the brand new Dojo in [Newry](https://zen.coderdojo.com/dojo/45).